Residential hot tubs and pools: Health and safety tips

 All hot tub and pools should have restricted access to prevent drowning.
 Access can be restricted by using a fence or lockable gate.
 Cover and lock your hot tub when it is not in use.

 Children are at higher risk of overheating than adults.
-Keep children less than 7 years of age, especially infants, out of hot tubs and spas.
+Keep small children, especially infants, out of hot tubs and spas.
 Their small bodies do not regulate temperature well and overheat too quickly.

 Physical hazards